Photo: Registration opened at 05:15

 For the second weekend in a row the alarm went off at stupid o’clock.

 Last week it was Oasts and Coasts 300km.
-Just like last week an hours drive.
-Unlike last week I didn’t make it to the start line.
+Just like last week, an hours drive to and fro.
+Unlike last week I didn’t even make it to the start line.

 I was lucky enough to get a place on London Wales London (400km) 2nd – 3rd May.
 Unfortunately I had to give it up due to a family issue (nothing serious).
 I’d volunteered to help at the start so felt obliged to fulfill my promise.
 A chance to make a very small repayment for the huge debt I owe for the many volunteers who have worked on events I’ve enjoyed all over Europe.